akeneo/pim-community-dev/README.md

 -------------------------------

 Go to http://akeneo-pim.local/ for production mode or http://akeneo-pim.local/app_dev.php for development mode.
-Note: If you want to use development mode, do not forget to launch ./install.sh all dev

 You can now connect as Akeneo administrator with the following credentials:
 - username: "admin"